 Bleeding Gums

 Bleeding gums (gingival bleeding) can be a problem that can seriously affect daily life.
 One can notice these bleedings when brushing teeth or eating something (eg, apple).
-Bleeding is more likely to occur on sensitive and weakened gums.
+However, bleeding is more likely to occur on sensitive and weakened gums.

 Bacterial plaques formed on teeth and gums that are not brushed regularly can also be the cause of bleeding gums.
 Because the increased inflammation in the gums due to infections makes bleeding even easier.